 The Co-directors of the Program are:

 Eric C. Christiansen of Golden Gate University School of Law received a BA from the University of Notre Dame, an MA from the University of Chicago Divinity School, and a JD from New York University School of Law (where he was a Root-Tilden Public Interest Law Scholar).
 He was a Center for Transitional Justice Fellow, resulting in a position as a foreign law clerk to the Chief Justice of the South African Constitutional Court.
 He currently teaches U.S. and comparative constitutional law and researches in the areas of comparative constitutional history, social welfare rights, and the rights of sexual minorities.
 Prior to joining academia, Professor Christiansen was in private practice, specializing in international capital markets for the London office of Latham & Watkins.
-He is a co-Director of the program and will be teaching Comparative Fundamental Rights.
+He will be teaching Comparative Fundamental Rights.

 Christine Sgarlata Chung of Albany Law School graduated from Amherst College magna cum laude and from Harvard Law School cum laude.
 She was appointed assistant professor of law in 2010, joined Albany Law's faculty in 2007 as assistant clinical professor of law and director of the Securities Arbitration Clinic.
 She was previously a partner at Goodwin Procter LLP, where she was a member of the firm's securities and white-collar crime practice groups.
 She also served as Branch Chief of the Enforcement Division of the United States Securities and Exchange Commissions.
 Professor Chung's research interests include regulatory architecture and regulatory reform, risk management (including systemic risk management), compliance, corporate governance and feminist jurisprudence, with a focus on the challenges facing financial institutions and their customers, investors and employees.
 She co-directs the program and will also teach Comparative Corporate Law.